fsevent/xtcutil/FORMAT.md

 ## Overall structure

-A xtrkcad file contains a railroad layout.
+A xtrkcad file contains a model railroad layout.
 A railroad layout consists of parts.
 A part consists of edges.
 A part has one or more states.